niplav/site/turning.md

 ![](./img/turning/intrans_lott_2.jpg)

 Here we have a probability simplex with 3 options.
-The graph is a set of concentrical cycles, and across the cycles the lotteries with lower entropy are preferred over those with higher [entropy](https://en.wikipedia.org/wiki/Entropy_\(information_theory\)) (conditional on there being no preference already, e.g.
-`$[1: a, 0: b, 0: c]$` is not preferedd over `$[0.5: a, 0: b, 0.5: c]$`).
+The graph is a set of concentrical cycles, and across the cycles the lotteries with lower [entropy](https://en.wikipedia.org/wiki/Entropy_\(information_theory\)) are preferred over those with higher entropy (conditional on there being no preference already, e.g. `$[1: a, 0: b, 0: c]$` is not preferred over `$[0.5: a, 0: b, 0.5: c]$`).
+The middle of the probability triangle is the worst option, and the graph only violates transitivity.

 ##### Discontinuity